mncrowe/QGDipoles.jl/README.md

 (v1.10) pgk> instantiate
 ```

-This package is not compatible with earlier versions due to the `eachslice` function.
+This package is not compatible with versions of Julia earlier than 1.10 due to the `eachslice` function.

 ## Examples